Healthy Homes Assessment Elderslea

 Elderslea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Elderslea and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory to all Elderslea and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024